This post may contain affiliate links. See my disclosure policy.

 Frequently asked questions

 You could, but you won’t get the same rich flavors as bone-on chicken cuts.
-Chicken breasts cook faster, too, so make sure you watch them carefully as they braise in the pan.
+Chicken breasts cook faster, too, so watch them carefully as they braise in the pan.

 I’d say this recipe is moderately spicy, but you can always adjust the heat level to suit your threshold for hot and spicy flavors.
 Feel free to omit the chili flakes if you don’t like spicy food or add an extra ½ to 1 teaspoon for more heat.
 Personally, I love adding spicy ingredients like Harissa or African Bird’s Eye chili peppers for extra heat.